Skip to content

 Short answers, pulled from the story.

-When was Demosthenes born and where did he grow up?
+When did Demosthenes die and how did he die?